libxengine/libxengine/README.en.md

 ### Linux
 LINUX:Only supports BIT64 bit system.
 We provide an environment to run the installation script, the installation script is based on Centos 8_x64 and Ubuntu20.04_x64.
 Our software supports RedHat, Centos, Ubuntu and Debian.
 If you are not using these systems, then you need to check our dependent libraries and install them, Here: We recommend that you use Centos8 or Ubuntu20.04 or higher. you can view the installation method through the -h parameter of the installation script.
 Note: UBUNTU (DEBIAN) and CENTOS (REDHAT) cores are separate, It is currently not compatible at the same time.link to the library,sush as base library:-L ../../../XEngine/XEngine_Release/XEngine_Linux/Ubuntu/XEngine_BaseLib -lXEngine_BaseLib

 ### MacOS
-MacOS requires HomeBrew Support,You should configure it first, then execute our installation script to configure the environment.
-MacOS requires system 12 and above
+MacOS requires system 12 and above,you can view the installation method through the -h parameter of the installation script.

 ## Directory Structure